ray-project/ray/doc/source/ray-air/tuner.rst

 How to analyze results?
 -----------------------

-``Tuner.fit()`` generates a ResultGrid object.
+``Tuner.fit()`` generates a `ResultGrid` object.
 This object contains metrics, results, and checkpoints of each trial.
-Below is a simple usage example:
+Below is a simple example:

 .. literalinclude:: doc_code/tuner.py
     :language: python